api3dao/old-api3-docs/docs/airnode/next/concepts/endpoint.md

 ## `endpointId`

+> You can use the [admin CLI](https://github.com/api3dao/airnode/tree/master/packages/admin#derive-endpoint-id) to
+> derive the endpoint id from your terminal

 `endpointId` identifies specific endpoints that an Airnode serves, and is computed in JS (using ethers.js) as follows:

 ```js